Nolumweb/Php-music-web-app/README.md

-# Php-music-web-app
+# Javascript/Php-music-web-app
-This is a  php web application where a user can upload audio, then wait for an admin to approve it.
+This is a  Javascript/php web application where a user can upload audio, then wait for an admin to approve it.
-The script was built in Php, strictly on the server side.
+The backend was built in Php, while frontend javascript,css,html.

 SPECIFICATIONS